Tornado intensity: History of tornado intensity measurements

 The first observation confirming that F5 winds could occur happened on April 26, 1991.
-A tornado near Red Rock, Oklahoma, was monitored by scientists using a portable Doppler radar, an experimental radar device that measures wind speed.
+A tornado near Red Rock, Oklahoma, was monitored by scientists using a portable Doppler weather radar, an experimental radar device that measures wind speed.
 Near the tornado's peak intensity, they recorded a wind speed of 115–120 m/s.
 Though the portable radar had the uncertainty of ±5–10 m/s, this reading was probably within the F5 range, confirming that tornadoes were capable of violent winds found nowhere else on earth.

 Eight years later, during the 1999 Oklahoma tornado outbreak of May 3, another scientific team was monitoring an exceptionally violent tornado (one which eventually killed 36 people in the Oklahoma City metropolitan area).
 Around 7 p.m., they recorded one measurement of 301 ± 20 mph, 50 mi/h faster than the previous record.
 Though this reading is just short of the theoretical F6 rating, the measurement was taken more than 100 ft in the air, where winds are typically stronger than at the surface.
 In rating tornadoes, only surface wind speeds or the wind speeds indicated by the damage resulting from the tornado, are taken into account.
 Also, in practice, the F6 rating is not used.

 While scientists have long theorized that extremely low pressures might occur in the center of tornadoes, no measurements confirm it.
 A few home barometers had survived close passes by tornadoes, recording values as low as 24 inHg, but these measurements were highly uncertain.
 In 2003, a U.S. research team succeeded in dropping devices called "turtles" into an F4 tornado, and one measured a pressure drop of more than 100 hPa as the tornado passed directly overhead.
 Still, tornadoes are widely varied, so meteorologists are still researching to determine if these values are typical or not.

 In 2018, the International Fujita scale was created by the European Severe Storms Laboratory as well as other various European meteorological agencies.
 Unlike the other three scales (Fujita, Enhanced Fujita, and TORRO), the International Fujita scale has overlapping wind speeds within the ratings.
 The highest tornado rated on the IF scale was the 2021 South Moravia tornado, which was rated an IF4.